 Construction of the next 9 holes was delayed due to World War I and the property was used as housing for Naval Officers and other military personnel.
 Renowned golf architect William Watson designed the second set of nine holes in 1920.
 In 2019, Todd Eckenrode of Origins Golf Design began restoring the historical design and won 2021 Renovation of the Year by Golf, Inc.

-The 18-hole “Diablo” course course rating is 72.1 and it has a slope rating of 130 on Bermuda grass. https://www.golflink.com/golf-courses/ca/diablo/diablo-country-club Diablo Country Club measures 6766 yards from the longest tees and has a slope rating of 139 and a 73.8 USGA rating.
+The 18-hole “Diablo” course rating is 72.1 and it has a slope rating of 130 on Bermuda grass. golflink.com Diablo Country Club measures 6766 yards from the longest tees and has a slope rating of 139 and a 73.8 USGA rating.
 The course features 5 sets of tees for different skill levels.
 It boasts a year-round golfing season and guests are welcome with a member.
-There is a pro in house, rental clubs, and rental carts.
-Click here to see more info from GolfCalifornia.com and view the Length, Slope, and Rating for each tee.
+There is a pro-in-house, rental clubs, and rental carts.
+Click here to see more info from GolfCalifornia.com and view the Length, Slope, and Rating for each tee

 Diablo is now home to about 400 estates nestled within about a square mile, including the country club.
 Katie Lance at Empire Realty Associates interviewed my fellow East Bay Realtors, M.J.
 St. Jean and Marilee Headen in 2009:

 Diablo is a cohesive community centered around a beautiful golf course.
-Homes vary in size and price but most are unique and shaded by old growth trees.
-No cookie cutter homes here.
+Homes vary in size and price but most are unique and shaded by old-growth trees.
+No cookie-cutter homes here.
 You enter Diablo through an arbor of oak trees.
-People buy in Diablo for the pretty homes, large trees and country club setting but they stay for the community.
-The residents are involved in welcoming newcomers, special Halloween events, food bank collections, etc. The country club offers many activites for families including golf, tennis, swim team, concerts in a beautiful environment.
+People buy in Diablo for the pretty homes, large trees, and country club setting but they stay for the community.
+The residents are involved in welcoming newcomers, special Halloween events, food bank collections, etc. The country club offers many activities for families including golf, tennis, swim team, and concerts in a beautiful environment.
 (Marilee Headen)

 To see more about my listing, 1813 Calle Arroyo, click here.
 To view the YouTube video, click here.